British teen attacked by crocodile speaks of relief

 Crocodile attack: British teen speaks of relief

-Watch British teenager Amelie Osborn-Smith speak about the moment she was bitten by a crocodile while whitewater rafting in Zambia.
+Watch British teenager Amelie Osborn-Smith describe the moment she was bitten by a crocodile while whitewater rafting in Zambia - and her relief that she'll be able to walk again.

+The 18-year-old from Andover, Hampshire, was attacked on Tuesday.
 One of her lower legs was badly mauled, her hip dislocated, and her right foot badly injured.
-Despite this, doctors have told her that she will not lose her foot and she will be able to walk again.

-She is relieved to still be alive after the incident in the Zambezi river.
-In a video released by the hospital treating her in Zambia, she said: "Don't let an incident like this put you off because it doesn't happen often."
+Despite this, she has been told she won't lose her foot by doctors at her hospital, which released this video interview.

 Read more: Teenager feels 'very lucky' after crocodile attack